Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-(Same problem with scheduler, wait for it).
-Ok, we can't assess if it is good or bad by looking at the evolution of the loss but what about the roc_auc values ?
+While we can’t assess whether the results are good or bad by looking at the evolution of the loss, what about the ROC AUC values?

 <figure>
     <p align="center">